 Head to Winery for a Sip of Something

 Did you know Long Island is known for producing some stellar wine?
 It's true!
 Many vineyards and breweries are open for tastings for you and outdoor frolicking for the kids.
-Bring a picnic and chill.
-These are our favorites open now!
+Bring a picnic and chill, or maybe even stomp on some grapes!
+These are our favorite kid-friendly wineries near NYC!

 Walk a Bridge